-- 2 1/4 tsp active dry yeast or *see Note 1
+- 2 1/4 teaspoons active dry yeast, or *see Note 1 for other options

 - Pinch sugar

-- 2 Tbsp olive oil or other oil
+- 2 Tablespoons olive oil, or vegetable oil

 - Add the warm water and a pinch of sugar to a large bowl or the bowl of a stand mixer fitted with a kneading hook.
 Scatter the yeast over-top of the water.
 Stir and let stand a few minutes.
 Add the oil and salt and 1 cup of the flour.
 Mix to combine well.
 Add the 2nd cup of flour and knead in well.
 Begin adding the 3rd cup of flour gradually, kneading in well between additions.
 Continue adding flour until you have a moist dough that wraps around the kneading hook and cleans the bowl in spots.
 Add as much flour as you need to get to that point.